apache/arrow/docs/source/format/CDeviceDataInterface.rst

 ''''''''''''''''

-The data returned by the ``get_schema`` and ``get_next`` callbacks must be released independantly.
+The data returned by the ``get_schema`` and ``get_next`` callbacks must be released independently.
 Their lifetimes are not tied to that of ``ArrowDeviceArrayStream``.

 Stream lifetime